browserengineering/book/book/intro.md

     like a mobile web browser for web-view-based games and widgets.

 So given this centrality, it's worth knowing how the web works.
-And in fact, the web is built on a simple concepts: open, decentralized, and safe computing; a declarative document model for describing UIs; hyperlinks; and the User Agent model.[^useragent] It's the browser that makes these concepts real.
+And in fact, the web is built on simple concepts: open, decentralized, and safe computing; a declarative document model for describing UIs; hyperlinks; and the User Agent model.[^useragent] It's the browser that makes these concepts real.
 The browser is the User Agent, but also the _mediator_ of the web's interactions and the _enforcer_ of its rules.
-It ensures safety and fairness and represents you to web pages.
-Not only that, the browser is the _implementer_ of all of the ways information is explored.
-Its sandbox keeps web browsing safe; its algorithms implement the declarative document model; its UI navigates links.
-For web pages to load fast and react smoothly, the browser must be hyper-efficient.
+The browser is the _implementer_ of the web: Its sandbox keeps web browsing safe; its algorithms implement the declarative document model; its UI navigates links.
+Web pages load fast and react smoothly only when the browser is hyper-efficient.

 [^useragent]: The User Agent concept views a computer, or software within the
     computer, as a trusted assistant and advocate of the human user.